 Defining IG for Law Firms

 Information governance means different things to different people.
-When leading industry organization IGI (Information Governance Initiative) asked its community members to help it define the term, respondents agreed that there are a wide range of activities that fall under the umbrella of IG.
-Those activities are by the chart below from the Information Governance Initiative 2016 Annual Report.
+When leading industry organization IGI (Information Governance Initiative) asked its community members to help it define the term, a wide range of activities fall under the IG umbrella respondents agreed that there are a wide range of activities that fall under the umbrella of IG.

-Records and information management is where most law firms today get stuck.
-It’s a highly labor-intensive and costly aspect of their business, which is growing worse every year.
+Records and information management is a common pain point for most law firms.
+It’s a highly labor-intensive and costly aspect of their business, worsening yearly with the rise of electronic and physical data storage costs.
 Recently, pressure to meet compliance goals has increased significantly.
 More than ever, law firms are struggling to solve the information governance problem.

 Information Governance Challenges for Law Firms